tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 ----

 The size is an MP_UINT -- unsigned integer, usually 32-bit.
-It it the size of the header plus the size of the body.
+It the size of the header plus the size of the body.
 It may be useful to compare it with the number of bytes remaining in the packet.

 ..  _box_protocol-header: